 What is HR?

 Human resources, or HR, is the department within a company responsible for the hiring and development of its employees.
-Human resources staff manages all payroll, benefits and administrative tasks for employees.
+A company's HR staff manages all payroll, benefits and administrative tasks for employees.
 They also handle employee relations and resolve conflicts.

 Human resources departments are important because they help a company increase productivity while also maintaining employee satisfaction.
 Other reasons HR departments are important to include: